-The Create Runtime Variable or Enter Runtime Variable dialog appears.
+The Create Runtime Variable or Edit Runtime Variable dialog appears.

 - 4. Specify the name, type, and other data in the fields provided.
 Use the following guidelines: - To specify advanced data, click Advanced. - To view help text, click the Help (question mark) icon.
-It appears at the end of the title bar of the dialog. - 5.
+This icon appears at the end of the title bar of the dialog. - 5.
 Click Create Variable.